-For the 2025 edition of Basel, Garth Greenan Gallery is pleased to present a selection of works by Melissa Cody, Pap Souleye Fall, Paul Feeley, Howardena Pindell, Jaune Quick-to-See Smith, Richard Van Buren, Emmi Whitehorse, Franklin Williams, and B. Wurtz.
+For the 2025 edition of Basel, Garth Greenan Gallery is pleased to present a selection of works by Melissa Cody, Pap Souleye Fall, Paul Feeley, Sadao Hasegawa, Howardena Pindell, Jaune Quick-to-See Smith, Richard Van Buren, Emmi Whitehorse, Franklin Williams, and B. Wurtz.

 Melissa Cody